-The first step is to attend one of our free quarterly informational meetings.
+The first step is to attend one of our quarterly informational meetings.
 Check our website or email Gaye Sandoz for information.
 A $100 non-refundable administration fee is required to hold your spot with the incubator and begin the process of setting up your business.
 There is a $200 application fee once you are ready to become a tenant and start producing.

 In addition to the administration and application fees, tenants pay an hourly kitchen rental fee and monthly storage fees.
 Additional project and consulting fees are negotiated based on individual project needs.

 As part of the LSU AgCenter, our mission is to improve the lives and economic well-being of the people of Louisiana.
 At the Food Incubator, we do this by providing a fully equipped, licensed and affordable place for emerging food entrepreneurs to start and grow their businesses.
 Our staff provides evidence-based assistance on all aspects of production, including ingredient sourcing, production, packaging and marketing.
 We work closely with the School of Nutrition and Food Science, which provides expertise in a variety of areas, including food safety, microbiology and sensory analysis.
 Our consulting team has many years in food product development and will be happy to provide networking connections.